-In 2014, the College of Medicine created and implemented a professionalism reporting and support mechanism.
+In 2013, the College of Medicine created and implemented a professionalism reporting and support mechanism.
 The first step was the creation of the Professionalism Program (PP).
 The PP members established an online comment and reporting system for both exemplary behaviors and lapses of professionalism.
-In addition, they created the Professional Support Team, identified an ombudsman, and established mistreatment guidelines.
+In addition, specific mistreatment guidelines were established.

 Professionalism PrograM (PP)

 “The purpose of the Professionalism Program is to promote and reward excellence in professional behavior and ensure both compliance with policies and procedures addressing professional conduct, as well as to address inappropriate conduct.”
 This group includes both UA CoM and Banner members.